 Essay papers should be between 12-20 pages, double spaced, 1" margins; Times New Roman text.
 Response papers should be 3-5 pages double-spaced, 1' margins, Times New Roman text.
 All references should be cited as footnotes or endnotes.
 Maximum word limit for papers is 5500 words.
 Each of these papers should not exceed this maximum word count.
 To do so is a violation of Prairie Group protocol and the extended length of the paper cannot be read aloud.The maximum length for papers will be forty minutes in presentation.
 Length of respondent paper for papers is 1500 words.
 The papers must not exceed this word limit.
 The maximum length of the respondent presentation for the fifth paper must not exceed 10 minutes.
 All writers must place the total word count (not including footnotes and bibliography) of their essays in the top left corner on the first page of their paper.

-A major draft of all papers and presentations should be completed by August 21, 2017.
-Respondents must receive the final draft of the papers or the multimedia presentations and papers by September 1, 2017.
+A major draft of all papers and presentations should be completed by no later than the third week of August.
+Respondents must receive the final draft of the papers or the multimedia presentations and papers by September 1.
 Program committee contacts will keep in touch with writers/presenter for support and to help ensure that these two deadlines are met.

 Membership is open to Unitarian Universalist ministers, and others upon invitation, in the central states of the United States and the provinces of Canada.
 It has also extended a permanent invitation to attend its meetings to seminary students in the Prairie Group area who are in their senior year and who are seeking UU fellowship.
 Exceptions to this Article may be granted in individual cases by majority vote of the membership at any annual meeting.